Devbrianhuynh/presidio/README.md

-# presidio
+# Presidio
 Presidio collects options chains and Greeks from Yahoo Finance and packages it into one, simple UI/UX.